mehrdad-dev/makeup-lab/README.md

 # Makeup Lab 🧑‍🔬💄
-Apply different hair/lipstick color!
-(WebApp)
+Apply different hair/lipstick color, using deep learning (WebApp)

 This project will be updated later.